aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-markdown/_index.md

 {{% alert color="warning" %}}

 PowerPoint to markdown export is **without images** by default.
-If you want to export a PowerPoint document containing images, you need to set  `markdownSaveOptions.setExportType(MarkdownExportType->Visual)` and also set the `BasePath` where the images referenced in the markdown document will be saved.
+If you want to export a PowerPoint document containing images, you need to set  `markdownSaveOptions.setExportType(MarkdownExportType::Visual)` and also set the `BasePath` where the images referenced in the markdown document will be saved.

 {{% /alert %}}